This guest post was written by Zach Christensen.

 About Zach Christensen

 Zach Christensen lives in Fremont, Nebraska with his lovely wife.
-He is on the final semester of his Master of Arts in Theological and Biblical Studies and is a full time social services worker.
+He has just recently received his Master of Arts in Theological and Biblical Studies, and is a full time social services worker.